 Where Wrike Falls Short

 Lacks development integrations: Wrike does have templates for agile software development.
 But beyond its ability to manage sprints and track tasks, it doesn’t integrate with your code repositories.
-Compared with Jira, Wrike’s usability for software teams isn’t on the same level.
+Compared with Jira Software, Wrike’s usability for software teams isn’t on the same level.

 Potential need for subtasks: Depending on how your team likes to organize projects, Wrike’s setup might force you to create lots of subtasks along with each task.
 For example, let’s say you want different team members to own different parts of a task with separate due dates.
 The only way to do this is by creating multiple subtasks, which can be a bit more cumbersome and harder to track at scale.